ninerforce/open-crossword/README.md

 ## Acknowledgements

-Thanks to `https://favicon.io` for the Favicon
+- Thanks to `https://favicon.io` for the Favicon.
-Thanks to dwyl for the word list from `https://github.com/dwyl/english-words`
+- Thanks to dwyl for the word list from `https://github.com/dwyl/english-words`.